johnsmithvn/MainWebSite/react-app/docs/README.md

 opening the reader and clicking **Download offline**.
 The chapter pages are stored in browser cache and metadata in IndexedDB.
 A new
 **Offline Library** (route `/offline`) lists downloaded chapters and allows reading or deleting them.

+An "Open Offline Library" button is available on the Home page for quick access to your downloaded chapters at any time.

 - Approximate storage limit: 500MB (varies by browser).
 - Delete single chapters or clear the browser data to free space.
 - To completely reset offline data, use the **Clear browsing data** option in your browser or delete all items from the Offline Library.